 Analysis Services client libraries

 Client libraries are necessary for client applications and tools to connect to Analysis Services.
 Microsoft client applications like Power BI Desktop, Excel, SQL Server Management Studio (SSMS), and Analysis Services projects extension for Visual Studio install all three client libraries and update them along with regular application updates.
-In some cases, you may need to install newer versions of the client libraries.
 Custom client applications also require client libraries are installed.
+Client libraries are updated monthly.
+Before downloading, be sure to see Known issues.

 Download the latest